 There are two common uses for financial KPIs.
 The first one is financial reporting, where your business conveys information to shareholders.
 The second use is for internal auditing and process improvement.

 What metrics can be used in finance?

 An essential metric for every business entity.
 This KPI is also used in comparison with the total capital you have in use via an analysis that reveals whether your operations are generating sufficient cash for support of capital investments you are making to advance your business.

-Positive cash flow keeps your business alive and helps you make a profit.
-Every business needs cash inflow to survive, earn revenue and achieve growth.
+Effective cash flow management keeps your business alive and helps you to maintain profitability.
+Every business needs cash inflow to survive, earn revenue, and achieve growth.